-In any transaction where the exchanger pays closing costs that are necessary for the disposition of the relinquished property or the acquisition of the replacement property, the payment of such costs effectively reduces the amount the exchanger has to spend for the replacement property.
-In other words, if a commission paid on the relinquished property reduces the cash to the exchanger by \$30,000, Then the exchanger can spend \$30,000 less than the selling price of the relinguished property.
+In any transaction where the exchanger pays closing costs that are necessary for the acquisition of the replacement property, the payment of such costs effectively reduces the amount the exchanger has to spend for the replacement property.
+In other words, if a commission paid on the relinquished property reduces the cash to the exchanger by \$30,000, Then the exchanger can spend \$30,000 less than the selling price of the relinquished property.

-RELINQUISHED PROPERTY REPLACEMENT PROPERTY

-Selling Price \$600,000 Purchase Price \$545,000

-Mortgage \$300,000 New Mortgage \$300,000

-Security Deposits \$25,000 Down Payment \$230,000

-(credited to Buyer) Closing Costs (\$10,000)

-Closing Costs \$45,000 Additional Cash or Mortgage \$25,000
+RELINQUISHED PROPERTY REPLACEMENT PROPERTY \$545,000 Selling Price \$600,000 Purchase Price \$300,000 \$300,000 Mortgage New Mortgage Security Deposits \$25,000 Down Payment \$230,000 (credited to buyer) Closing Costs (\$10,000) \$25,000 Closing Costs \$45,000 Additional Cash or Mortgage \$230,000 Net Equity

-Net Equity \$230,000

-Likewise, where an exchanger pays for items that may not be allowable exchange expenses - e.g., insurance and real property taxes the payment of those expenses will lower the amount the exchanger needs to spend for replacement property and will be taxable as boot.
+Likewise, where an exchanger pays for items that may not be allowable exchange expenses - e.g., insurance and real property taxes - the payment of those expenses will lower the amount the exchanger needs to spend for replacement property and will be taxable as boot.